How to Become a Notary in Vermont

 - The cost for the continuing education course (required for renewing notaries).

-- A notary errors and omissions insurance policy to protect yourself if you are sued for unintentional mistakes or if a false claim is filed against you as a notary.
-(This policy is optional)
+- A notary errors and omissions insurance policy (optional) to protect yourself in the event you are sued for unintentional notarial mistakes, or a false claim is filed against you as a notary.

 Do I need a notary errors and omissions (E&O) insurance policy to become a notary in Vermont?

-A notary errors and omissions (E&O) insurance policy is optional in Vermont and is not required to become a Vermont notary public or to renew your notary commission.
+A notary errors and omissions (E&O) insurance policy is not required to become a Vermont notary public or to renew your notary commission.
 However, the American Association of Notaries strongly recommends that every Vermont notary obtain a notary E&O insurance policy.
 This insurance protects you from a claim if a client sues you as a notary.
-An E&O policy covers unintentional notarial mistakes and pays for legal fees and damages based on the coverage you select as a Vermont notary public.
+A notary E&O policy covers unintentional notarial mistakes and pays for legal fees and damages based on the coverage you select as a Vermont notary public.

 Do I need a notary bond to become a notary in Vermont?

-No. Vermont does not require a notary bond to become a notary public or to renew your notary public commission.
+No. Vermont does not require you to provide proof of a notary bond in order to become a notary public or to renew your notary public commission.

-Note: A notary public is liable to any person for damages that result from their negligence, errors, official malfeasance, or omissions.
-Vermont notaries are encouraged to purchase a notary E&O insurance policy to insure themselves against such claims.
+Note: A notary public is liable to any person for damages that result from their negligence, errors, or omissions.
+Vermont notaries are encouraged to purchase a notary E&O insurance policy to insure themselves against unintentional mistakes.

 Do I need to order a notary stamp in Vermont?

-A notary public is not required to have an official stamp or to affix an official stamp on a record.
-If you decide to use a stamp, it must be capable of being copied together with the record to which it is affixed or attached or with which it is logically associated, and it must contain the following:
+Notaries public are not required to affix notary official stamps on records they notarize.
+However, if you decide to use a notary stamp, it must be capable of being photocopied together with the record to which it is affixed or attached or with which it is logically associated, and it must include the following information:

-- The notary's commission number (also referred to as a "credential number" or "license number") found on the notary's commission certificate.
-The stamp may contain all ten digits of this number or the last seven digits.
+- Your notary commission number, which can be found on your notary commission certificate.
+The stamp may contain all ten digits of this number or only the last seven digits.

-If a Vermont notary chooses not to use a notary stamp, the notary must clearly print or type the following in the notarial certificate:
+If you choose not to use a notary stamp, you must clearly print or type the following on the notarial certificate:

 - The date of the notarial act.